• Home

 A. During an encounter, if a player dies, combat is over.

-This includes unintended players, such as those not grouped with either fighting party.
+includes unintended players, such as those not grouped with either fighting party.

 -If you intentionally kill an ungrouped player to get a body down and save yourself / your group member/s, they can report you, and you can be striked.